Federal Railroad Administration (FRA), Department of Transportation (DOT).

 c.
 Selection Criteria

-In addition to the eligibility and completeness review and the evaluation criteria outlined in this subsection, the FRA Administrator will select projects applying the following selection criteria:
+In addition to the eligibility and completeness review and the evaluation criteria outlined in this subsection, the FRA will apply the following selection criteria:

 i.
-The Administrator will give preference to projects for which the:
+The FRA will give preference to the following:

-(A) Proposed Federal share of total project costs is 50 percent or less;
+(A) Projects for which the proposed Federal share of total project costs is 50 percent or less;

-(C) Net benefits of the grant funds will be maximized considering the Benefit-Cost Analysis, including anticipated private and public benefits relative to the costs of the proposed project, and factoring in the other considerations in 49 U.S.C.
-24407(e).
+(B) Projects for which the net benefits of the grant funds will be maximized considering the Benefit-Cost Analysis, including anticipated private and public benefits relative to the costs of the proposed project, and factoring in the other considerations in 49 U.S.C.
+22907 (e);

 ii.
-After applying the above preferences, the FRA Administrator will take into account the following key Departmental objectives:
+After applying the above preferences, the FRA will take into account the following key DOT objectives:

 2. Review and Selection Process

-FRA will conduct a three-part application review process, as follows:
+FRA will conduct a four-part application review process, as follows:

 3. Reporting Matters Related to Integrity and Performance